-8.1 Rifle Ready Conditions
+8.1 Shotgun Ready Conditions

-The ready condition for rifles will normally be as stated below.
-However, in the event that a competitor fails to load the chamber when permitted by the written stage briefing, whether inadvertently or intentionally, the Range Officer must not take any action, as the competitor is always responsible for the handling of the rifle.
+The ready condition for shotguns will normally be as stated below.
+However, in the event that a competitor fails to load the chamber when permitted by the written stage briefing, whether inadvertently or intentionally, the Range Officer must not take any action, as the competitor is always responsible for the handling of the shotgun.

-- 8.1.1 Rifles: - 8.1.1.1 Loaded (Option 1): magazine filled and fitted (if applicable), chamber loaded, hammer and/or sear cocked and safety catch engaged (if the rifle is designed to have one). - 8.1.1.2 Loaded (Option 2): magazine filled and fitted (if applicable), chamber empty and the action closed. - 8.1.1.3 Unloaded (Option 3): fixed magazine must be empty, detachable magazines removed and chamber(s) must be empty.
+- 8.1.1 Shotguns: - 8.1.1.1 Loaded (Option 1): magazine filled and fitted (if applicable), chamber(s) loaded, hammer and/or sear cocked and safety catch engaged (if the shotgun is designed to have one). - 8.1.1.2 Loaded (Option 2): magazine filled and fitted (if applicable), chamber(s) empty and the action closed. - 8.1.1.3 Unloaded (Option 3): fixed magazine must be empty, detachable magazines removed and chamber(s) must be empty.
 The action/bolt may be open or closed. - 8.1.2 Not Applicable. - 8.1.3 Courses of fire may require ready conditions which are different to those stated above.
-In such cases, the required ready condition must be clearly stated in the written stage briefing. - 8.1.4 Unless complying with a Division requirement (see Appendices), a competitor must not be restricted on the number of rounds to be loaded or reloaded in a rifle.
+In such cases, the required ready condition must be clearly stated in the written stage briefing. - 8.1.4 Unless complying with a Division requirement (see Appendices), Rule 8.1.1 or a "Load One, Shoot One" stage, a competitor must not be restricted on the number of rounds to be loaded or reloaded in a shotgun.
 Written stage briefings may only stipulate when the firearm is to be loaded or when mandatory reloads are required, when permitted under Rule 1.1.5.2.